 Defence and Security Equipment International Arms Fair (DSEI)

 The huge DSEI arms fair, held every two years, plays a significant role in the UK Government’s mission to become a larger arms trader.
 The fair is heavily supported by the UK Government and involves as many as 35,000 people.

 The fair brings together arms companies and weapons buyers from all over the world, including some of the world’s most oppressive regimes.
 For some Christians, the Arms Fair has long been a subject of process, as has the Government’s use of UK taxpayers’ money to provide subsidies to arms exporters.

-The DSEI arms fair plans to return to the UK in September 2021.
-There will be more than 1600 exhibitors and 30,000 attendees.
+The DESI arms fair plans to return to the UK in September 2023.
+There is expected to be over 1,700 arms companies and 36,000 attendees.

 In 2019, the DSEI arms fair was held at the ExCeL Centre in London.
 Many Christians and people of other faiths protested under the banner of No Faith in War.